 When things work as they should a locally owned bank loans money to a local developer to build homes.
 The develop buys supplies and land, pays the tradesmen building the homes, and advertises the dwellings in the local newspaper.
 Some of those same advertising dollars wind up being paid out to the paper’s newsroom staff, who return them to the local economy when they have a beer at a local tavern, buy a pizza, pay their mortgages and fill up their vehicles.

-When a big chain like Gannett, which is based in McLean, Va., takes that money out of the local economy and gives it to its shareholders the velocity of money slows and the local economy becomes less vigorous.
-Same thing happens again when the newsroom staff is cut from 200 to 20 and local stories are replaced with national stories.
+The velocity of money slows and and local economies becomes less vigorous when a big chain like Gannett, which is based in McLean, Va., gives that advertising money to its distant shareholders.
+Same thing happens again when newsroom staffs are trimmed from 200 to 20 and local stories are replaced with national stories.

 As in what the hell is Wall Street going to do to us that they haven’t already done at places like The Denver Post, which is presently being parted out by Alden Global Capital, a New York-based hedge fund, like a steer in a meatpacking plant.
 Everything is for sale there, from the Keurig machine to the truth.